Which Institutions Own Shares In NXP Semiconductors N.V. (NXPI)?

 Analyst recommendations provided by FactSet shows that the consensus forecast for NXP Semiconductors N.V.
 (NXPI) is a “Overweight”.
 27 analysts offering their recommendations for the stock have an average rating of 2.30, where 12 rate it as a Hold and 2 think it is a “Overweight”.
 13 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-NXP Semiconductors N.V. is expected to release its quarterly report on 07/24/2023.The EPS is expected to grow by 55.50% this year
+NXP Semiconductors N.V. is expected to release its quarterly report on 11/06/2023.The EPS is expected to grow by 55.50% this year

 NXP Semiconductors N.V.
 (NXPI) Top Institutional Holders